jeqo/jeqo.github.io-src/content/til/2022-03-01-jreleaser-graalvm-native-image/index.md

 Hope to share more details about building GraalVM images in another post.

-At the moment `JReleaser` seems to be focused on applications (e.g. CLI, executable JARs, etc.).
+At the moment JReleaser seems to be focused on applications (e.g. CLI, executable JARs, etc.).
-If you are looking to publish a Java library, probably is enough using `mvn deploy` command.
+If you are looking to publish a Java library, probably is enough using `mvn deploy` command — though JReleaser could be complementary.